This guide will tell you what Occupational Therapy is, how it can help, who can be referred and how.

 Sometimes you may need an Occupational Therapist (OT) or Occupational Therapy Aide (OTA) to visit you in your home.

-Fill in the form for the public if you want to refer yourself, your friend or a family member for the occupational therapy.
+Fill in the form for the public if you want to refer yourself, your friend or an adult family member for the occupational therapy.

 If you are a professional, you should fill in the occupational therapy referral for professionals.